sathomas/jsDataV.is/src/text/ch1/05-bubble-charts.md

 );
 ```

-We've also added labels for the hurricane categories and placed a legend in the lower left of the chart in figure NEXTFIGURENUMBER.
+We've also added labels for the hurricane categories and placed a legend in the lower left of the chart, as you can see in figure NEXTFIGURENUMBER.

 <figure>
 <div id="bubble-chart3" style="width:600px;height:400px;background-image:url(img/gulf.png);background-size:cover;"></div>